No, since it isn't hiding when it doesn't wanting there to be found. Nor does it become concealed but in order that it might show up as conspicuous.

-Mar 4:22 For there is nothing hid, which shall not be manifested; neither was any thing kept secret, but that it should come abroad.
+Mark 4:22 For there is nothing hid, which shall not be manifested; neither was any thing kept secret, but that it should come abroad.

+A couple of untranslated words here.
+Some strangely translated.
+There are also a couple of uncommon words.
+The first negative is objective, but the second in the phrase "shall not be manifest" is subjective, with the sense of "not wanting" or "thinking" to be made clear.
 In the Greek, the relationship between the words for "hid" and "secret" is clearer with the later as a more extreme form of the first.
 The sense of the line is clearer in my alternative above where I try to get as close as possible to the original meaning of the verbs.

+Jesus appears to be explaining in more detail here why he uses parables.
+He makes ideas hard to understand so that they can become clear over time.
+If he said his ideas openly, they would could become corrupted over time because the meaning of the words would change.
 There is a sense here that the truth must be put in a flawed, physical form in order to preserve and maintain it and allow people to discover it over time.
 It is like a gift that we must unwrap.
 Parables, in a sense, reflect Christ's idea of the spiritual hidden inside the physical giving rise to the intellectual and emotional.

 "Hid" and "secret" have the same root, with the later as a more extreme form of the first.

 οὐ (partic) "Nothing" is ou which is the negative adverb for facts and statements, negating both single words and sentences.
 The other negative adverb, μή applies to will and thought; οὐ denies, μή rejects; οὐ is absolute, μή relative; οὐ objective, μή subjective.

 ἐὰν (conj) Untranslated is ean, which is a conditional particle (derived from ei (if)and an (might)) which makes reference to a time and experience in the future that introduces but does not determine an event.